JaxWil24/Hearing_Aid_Accessibility/README.md

 # Machine Learning

-  1. Mocked up structured and unstructured notebooks to run 2 - 3 models for best fit
-  2. Discussed what we are trying or could potential predict with our data.
+  1. What we are trying or could potentially predict with our data.
-  3. Will run Logistic Regression, RandomForest and K-means for feature selection/PCA to determine:
-     Where Costco does not have a Hearing Center and should have a location.
+  2. To run 2 - 3 models for best fit.
+Will run Logistic Regression, RandomForest and K-means for feature selection/PCA to determine: Where Costco does not have a Hearing Center and should have a location.
-?     a.
+     a.
 Training on: costco locations?
-Binary output on yes / no costco in zip?
+Binary output on yes / no costco in zip
-  4. Precision and recall may be better determinates to for a good model rather than accuracy.
+  3. Precision and recall may be better determinates for a good model rather than accuracy.
-  5. May need to add additional data if ML doesn't work with initial data.
+  4. May need to add additional data if ML doesn't work with initial data.
 Such as:
      a. price of OTC hearing aids in locations with a Costco vs areas without a Costco Or price of OTC hearing aids at Costco vs Competitors
      b. increasing the zip codes "with" a Costco to those zip codes in a 10 mile radius of a Costco